Skip to content

 public class BaguetteFlamethrower extends PylonItem implements PylonItemEntityInteractor {

-private final int burnTimeTicks = getSettings().getOrThrow("burn-time-ticks", Integer.class);
+private final int burnTimeTicks = getSettings().getOrThrow("burn-time-ticks", ConfigAdapter.INT);

 public BaguetteFlamethrower(@NotNull ItemStack stack) {